vinoth137/clinical/README.md

-# Welcome to Clinical SuperNova
+# Clinical SuperNova

-Welcome to Clinical Supernova, an open-source repository dedicated to advancing the field of clinical data science through artificial intelligence (AI) and machine learning (ML).
-This repository serves as a comprehensive resource for researchers, practitioners, and enthusiasts interested in exploring and applying cutting-edge AI and ML techniques to clinical and healthcare data.
+Welcome to Clinical SuperNova, an open-source repository dedicated to advancing the field of clinical data science through artificial intelligence (AI) and machine learning (ML).
+I created this repository to share useful resources for pharma / CRO researchers, practitioners, and enthusiasts interested in exploring and applying cutting-edge AI and ML techniques to clinical development and healthcare data.

 ## Overview
 Clinical Supernova brings together a diverse collection of AI and ML projects, tools, and datasets designed to facilitate breakthroughs in clinical research and practice.
 Whether you are developing predictive models, performing data analysis, or exploring new methodologies, this repository provides a wealth of resources to support your endeavors.